NotTrueFalse/EphemChat/README.md

 ## One-Time Verifier (OTV)

 The OTV is a cryptographically secure random value generated to verify the identity of the contact you're communicating with.
 It ensures that you're talking to the right person and not an imposter.
-(Note: The randomness of the OTV generator is currently under review for potential improvements.)

 ## Current Status

-⚠️ **Under Construction**: Gonna do the Gui now
+⚠️ **Under Construction**: File transfer doesn't work for file > 500kb, idk why the two contacts at a point are not aligned anymore resulting in a broken "channel".

 ## Feedback and Contributions